-Formal English conventions should be observed when sending emails to staff (i.e., Dear James is preferred to hiya).
+Formal English conventions should be observed when sending emails to staff (i.e., Dear John, or Dear Professor O'Neill, is preferred to 'hey').
 Composing formal emails is good practice for work.

 9.4 Module announcements

 Each module that you study has a separate online website called Canvas.
 Please check this regularly as teaching staff will post information, course updates and notices about the administration of your module.